mezzio/mezzio/doc/book/features/template/interface.md

 > cases, the implementation will indicate its behavior when default parameters
 > are specified, but a given `$params` argument does not support it.
 >
-> At the time of writing, each of the Plates, Twig, and zend-view
+> At the time of writing, each of the Plates, Twig, and laminas-view
 > implementations support the feature.